How Much MMA Training Do You Need Before Your First MMA Fight?

 But in a fight, you will very rarely be balanced, you need to learn how to lift and throw an unevenly weighing human being.
 So, you need to also learn how to lift, throw and carry uneven weighted objects like tires, kettlebells, sandbags, heavy clubs/Mugdars and Gadas or heavy mace.

-Don’t Get me Wrong! do Not abandon your deadlift, squat and bench presses.
+Don’t Get me Wrong!
+Do Not abandon your deadlift, squat and bench presses.
 But also adapt your training with lifting uneven heavy loads.

 In the eastern bloc countries wrestlers do not even have access to fancy gyms so they use partner drill strength training exercises where you have to lift and carry your partner in awkward positions combined with calisthenics, resistance band work and kettle bell work.